LogtalkDotOrg/logtalk3/examples/design_patterns/structural/decorator/NOTES.md

 decorator.

-Another possible implementation of this pattern is to use a *complementing category* (i.e. hot patching) to decorate an object.
+Another possible implementation of this pattern is to use a *complementing category* (i.e., hot patching) to decorate an object.
 This can be a good alternative solution when we need only to decorated a few specific objects (although a complementing category can complement multiple objects).
 The advantage of using a decorator object is that it can be used to decorate